landingbj/lagi/docs/tutor_en.md

 ## 6. Testing lags [i]

-Using the browser to visit Lag[i] page, you can use the provided sample code or API interface to test, such as text dialogue, speech recognition, text-to-speech, image generation and other functions.
+Using the browser to visit Lag[i] (Landing AGI) page, you can use the provided sample code or API interface to test, such as text dialogue, speech recognition, text-to-speech, image generation and other functions.

 Text Dialogue:
 ![img_2.png](images/img_2.png)

 ## 7. Model switching

-Lag[i] provides the ability to switch models dynamically.
+Lag[i] (Landing AGI) provides the ability to switch models dynamically.
 You can set up multiple models in the configuration file and select different models to switch according to your needs.

 1.Modify the configuration switching model.